Panera Bread Chicken Wild Rice Soup Copycat (VIDEO)

 Panera Bread Chicken Wild Rice Soup Copycat is a delicious, homemade take on the chain’s famous chicken soup.
-Made with tender rotisserie chicken, chunky vegetables, cream and wild rice, this soup is the epitome of comfort food.
-During a cold winter day, this Panera Bread Chicken Wild Rice Soup Copycat with a crusty, warm baguette on the side is all I need.
-I am on a mission to bring you all the Panera Bread Soup recipes in one place.
-Previously I have shared with you their Creamy Tomato Soup that you should add to your “must try” list.
+Made with tender rotisserie chicken, chunky vegetables, cream, and wild rice, this soup is the epitome of comfort food.
+This soup is flavorful and cozy and goes perfectly with a warm baguette on a cold winter day.

-Tips How To Make The Panera Bread Chicken Wild Rice Soup Copycat:
+Panera Bread Chicken Wild Rice Soup Recipe Tips:

 - You can use rotisserie chicken in this recipe or cooked chicken breasts.
 I prefer the rotisserie chicken, as it’s more flavorful and tender.

-- To make the soup even more creamier, I like to puree half of it, either by adding it to a blender or using an immersion blender.
+- Also, to make the soup even creamier, I like to puree half of it, either by adding it to a blender or using an immersion blender.

 - To cut on the calories, you can use light cream or half light cream and half milk.

-- Since this is a homemade version, you can play with it, add more or less garlic and if you want, some red pepper flakes for some heat, more or less veggies.
+- Since this is a homemade version, you can play with it, add more or less garlic and if you want, some red pepper flakes for some heat, more or fewer veggies.